Main Line (Seaboard Air Line Railroad): Current conditions

-From Savannah to the Ogeechee River in Richmond Hill, Georgia, the line was abandoned and consolidated with the A Line shortly after the 1967 merger.
-Though, the original S Line bridge over the Ogeechee River still stands with its tracks removed next to the A Line bridge.
+From Savannah to the Ogeechee River in Richmond Hill, Georgia, the line was abandoned and consolidated with the A-Line shortly after the 1967 merger.
+Though, the original S-Line bridge over the Ogeechee River remained with its tracks removed next to the A-Line bridge until 2019.

-The S Line was severed as a through route between Savannah and Jacksonville in 1986 when track was abandoned between Riceboro, Georgia and Bladen, Georgia.
+The S-Line was severed as a through route between Savannah and Jacksonville in 1986 when track was abandoned between Riceboro and Bladen, Georgia.
 Additional track was abandoned between Bladen and Seals, Georgia four years later.

 The shortline Riceboro Southern Railway now operates from Richmond Hill to Riceboro, and the First Coast Railroad operates from Seals, Georgia to Yulee, Florida.
-Both the First Coast Railroad and the Riceboro Southern Railway took over their respective sections of the S Line in the mid 2000s and are both owned by Genesee & Wyoming.
+Both the First Coast Railroad and the Riceboro Southern Railway took over their respective sections of the S-Line in the mid 2000s and are both owned by Genesee & Wyoming.
 South of Yulee to Panama Park near Jacksonville is now CSX's Kingsland Subdivision.
-The S Line Urban Greenway is now on the former right of way in northeast Jacksonville.
+The S-Line Urban Greenway is now on the former right of way in northeast Jacksonville.

-The S Line in Florida is CSX's primary freight route through peninsular Florida.
-From Jacksonville to Baldwin, the S Line run through CSX's Jacksonville Terminal Subdivision and runs on the Wildwood Subdivision from Baldwin to Owensboro.
-A short section of the S Line from Owensboro to Zephyrhills was abandoned by the Seaboard Coast Line shortly after the 1967 merger, which was consolidated with nearly ex-ACL lines.
+The S-Line in Florida is CSX's primary freight route through the peninsula.
+From Jacksonville to Baldwin, the S-Line runs through CSX's Jacksonville Terminal Subdivision and runs on the Wildwood Subdivision from Baldwin to Owensboro.
+A short section of the S-Line from Owensboro to Zephyrhills via Dade City was abandoned by the Seaboard Coast Line shortly after the 1967 merger in favor of the ex-ACL line which circumnavigated the towns instead of going right through them.
 The Hardy Trail was built on some of the former right of way near Dade City in 2019.
 From Zephyrhills to Gary in Tampa is now CSX's Yeoman Subdivision and part of the Tampa Terminal Subdivision.
-The S Line has been abandoned beyond Gary, which has severed the line from Tampa Union Station.
+The S-Line has been abandoned beyond Gary, which has severed the line from Tampa Union Station.